DataCanvasIO/HyperGBM/docs/en_US/source/example_basic.md

 ### Choose a Searcher

-HyperGBM performs parameter tuning with the search algorithms provided by Hypernets, which includes EvolutionSearch, MCTSSearcher, RandomSearcher.
+HyperGBM performs hyperparameter search with the search algorithms provided by Hypernets, which includes EvolutionSearch, MCTSSearcher, RandomSearcher.
 One can choose a specific searcher when using `make_experiment` by setting the parameter `searcher`.

 ```python
 from hypergbm import make_experiment